-5. Have child abuse clearance (when the participant is under age 18) per 23 Pa.
+- 5. Have child abuse clearance (when the participant is under age 18) per 23 Pa.
 C.S.
-Chapter 63.

-6. Have a valid driver's license if the operation of a vehicle is necessary to provide In-Home and Community Support services.
+Chapter 63. - 6.
+Have a valid driver's license if the operation of a vehicle is necessary to provide In-Home and Community Support services.

-Verification of Provider Qualifications Entity Responsible for Verification:
+Verification of Provider Qualifications Entity Responsible for Verification :

+ODP or its Designee

+Frequency of Verification:

 At least once during a 3-year monitoring cycle and more frequently when deemed necessary by ODP.
 New providers may be qualified more frequently depending on which monitoring cycle they are assigned to.

+Ap pendix C: Participant Services C-1/C-3: Service Specification on

-State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).
+Serve Sta e laws, regulations and policies referenced in the Medicaid agency or the operating agency (if approvice Type: tutory Service vice: spite ernate Service Title (if any): e specification are readily available to CMS upon request through licable).

-Statutory Service ------------------- --

-Respite
+HCl BS Taxonomy:

 Category 1: Sub-Category 1:

 09 Caregiver Support 09011 respite, out-of-home

 Category 2: Sub-Category 2:

 09 Caregiver Support 09012 respite, in-home

 Category 3: Sub-Category 3:

-Service Definition (Scope):
+Serv vice Definition (Scope):

 Category 4: Sub-Category 4: